Quantum entanglement and top spin correlations in SMEFT at higher orders: Results and discussion

 Looking at individual spin observables, we note that several are not affected by dimension-6 operators, even in the regime where the NP-squared terms are dominant.
 The $\hat n$ polarization $B_n + \overline B_n$ never deviates appreciably from its SM value for any of the operators we considered.
 This is because, as already noted in \cite{Aoude:2022imd}, the only contributions to $B_n + \overline B_n$ come from the absorptive parts of one-loop amplitudes, and are thus heavily suppressed.
 Amongst those in Table~\ref{tab:obs}, $B_n + \overline B_n$ is the only spin observable for which this happens.

 The quantum entanglement markers $\Delta^\pm$ exhibit a similar pattern of deviations from the SM to the other spin observables.
 However, they are not included in this work for pure academic interest: their experimental measurement may be significantly simpler than the one of other observables.
 The enhanced precision is due to the fact that $\Delta^-$ is accessible directly from the opening angle between the leptons, with no need for \eqref{dcos_integrated}.
-The CMS Collaboration recently published a projection for top spin correlation measurements at the HL-LHC \cite{CMS:2022cqm}, where it is argued that $\Delta^-$ will be the spin observable more easily accessible, with a projected relative accuracy at the end of HL-LHC of $3\%$.
+The CMS Collaboration recently published a projection for top spin correlation measurements at the HL-LHC \cite{CMS:2022cqm}, where it is argued that $\Delta^-$ will be the spin observable more easily accessible, with a projected relative accuracy at the end of HL-LHC of $3\%$ \footnote{The notation used in \cite{CMS:2022cqm} and in other papers from experimental collaborations is $D \equiv (\Delta^- + 1)/3$.}.
 Given the prospects of precise measurements, the entanglement markers are expected to provide good sensitivity to the dimension-6 coefficients.